Diego-Bonora/-holbertonschool-CarToFix/README.md

 For now some routes will return a 500 error cause not all functions are not implemented yet.
 ... that means they're workin' ;
-* It will also create instances of some other objects, which were required)